| Subject name (in Hungarian, in English) | Fundamentals of finite element method | |||

 Knowledge

-Knows the essence and limitations of the finite element method, as well as the mini-minimum principle of total potential energy and the principle of virtual work; Knows the basic equations of linear elasticity and the structure of the finite element method; Knows the concept of form function and the concept and meaning of discretization; Understands methods for solving finite equations and finite element descriptions of bar and beam elements; Understands the description of three- and four-node elements in a plane; Understands the concept of quadratic element and Gaussian quadrature; Understands the finite possibilities and limitations of vibrational problems; He is aware of the concept and significance of a consistent mass matrix; He is aware of the basic possibilities of solving nonlinear finite element equations; Students have basic user knowledge in a commercial finite element software.
+Understands the essence of the finite element method and its limitations, as well as the principle of minimum total potential energy and the principle of virtual work; Knows the fundamental equations of linear elasticity and the structure of the finite element method; Knows the concept of shape functions and the meaning and significance of discretization; Understands the solution methods of finite element equations and the finite element formulation of bar and beam elements; Understands the finite element formulation of two-dimensional four-node elements; Understands the concept of quadratic elements and Gaussian quadrature; Has an overview of the possibilities and limitations of solving vibration problems using the finite element method; Is familiar with the concept and significance of the consistent mass matrix; Is aware of the basic solution approaches for nonlinear finite element equations; Possesses basic user-level knowledge of at least one commercial finite element software.

 Ability

-Capable of determining the displacements of stressed / compressed bar structures loaded in a plane and the stresses arising in the bars using the finite element method, even by manual calculation; Capable of determining the displacements / rotations of planar loaded / compressed and bent beam structures and the stresses occurring in the beams using the finite element method, even by manual calculation; Able to describe displacement functions within an element from node displacements and rotations using form functions; Prepares and builds a finite element model of elasticity problems using planar elements; Determines the natural frequencies of rods in the case of longitudinal vibration by analytical methods; It gives a finite element estimate of the eigenfrequencies in the case of longitudinal vibration of rods and calculates the oscillation images; It gives a finite element estimate of the natural frequencies in the case of bending vibrations of beams and calculates the oscillation images; Apply Gaussian quadrature even for triple integrals; Interprets the results produced by finite calculations; It solves nonlinear equations using the Newton-Raphson method.
+Is able to determine the displacements of plane-loaded truss structures under tension/compression and the stresses in the bars using the finite element method, even by hand calculation; Is able to determine the displacements/rotations of plane-loaded beam structures under tension/compression and bending, as well as the stresses in the beams using the finite element method, even by hand calculation; Is able to describe the displacement functions within the elements from the nodal displacements and rotations using shape functions; Prepares and builds finite element models for elasticity problems using plane elements; Determines the natural frequencies of bars under longitudinal vibration using analytical methods; Provides finite element estimates for the natural frequencies of bars under longitudinal vibration and calculates the mode shapes; Provides finite element estimates for the natural frequencies of beams under bending vibration and calculates the mode shapes; Applies Gaussian quadrature, even for triple integrals; Interprets the results obtained from finite element computations; Solves nonlinear equations using the Newton–Raphson method.

 Attitude

-To the maximum of his abilities, he strives to carry out his studies at the highest possible standard, acquiring in-depth and independent knowledge; Collaborates with the instructor and fellow students in expanding knowledge, strives for independent work; It also expands its knowledge by continuously acquiring knowledge, supplementing the parts of the material described in the lessons; It is also open to the use of information technology and computer tools (word processing computer software, mathematical software, image editing software, etc.); Open to learning about and routinely using the tools needed to solve tasks; It strives for an accurate, error-free and precise task solution.
+Strives to perform studies at the highest possible level, aiming to acquire in-depth knowledge capable of independent creation by maximizing personal capabilities; Cooperates with instructors and fellow students in expanding knowledge, while striving for independent work; Continuously broadens knowledge through independent learning, supplementing the material presented during classes; Is open to using information technology and computer tools (such as word processing software, mathematical software, image editing software, etc.); Is open to learning about and routinely using the toolsets necessary for solving tasks; Aims for accurate, error-free, and precise task solutions;

 Independence and responsibility

-He feels a responsibility to set an example to his peers by the quality of his work and adherence to ethical standards; He feels a responsibility to apply the knowledge acquired during the course properly, given the limits of its validity; Openly accepts well-founded critical remarks; Accepts the framework of cooperation, depending on the situation, he is able to do his work independently or as part of a team; Checks the reliability of the results obtained using information technology tools.
+Feels responsible for setting an example to peers through the quality of work and adherence to ethical standards; Feels responsible for the proper application of the knowledge acquired during the course, considering its limitations; Is open to accepting well-founded critical feedback; Accepts the frameworks of cooperation and is capable of performing work independently or as part of a team, depending on the situation; Verifies the reliability of results obtained with the help of information technology tools.

 Teaching methodology